BuvinJT/distbuilder/docs/LowLevel.md

 **url**: The url to the file that is to be downloaded.

 **saveToPath**: (Optional) The full local path where the file should be downloaded to.
-If ommitted (or set to `None`), this path will be automatically assigned to one within a temp directory.
+If omitted (or set to `None`), this path will be automatically assigned to one within a temp directory.

 **preserveName**: (Optional) If `saveToPath` is `None`, this boolean dictates